It’s July 2018 and it’s high time to update our “Why” page!

 As a traveller:

 • In addition to our carefully researched travel information, we will offer you tour packages and self-made trips.
-The Lake Bunyonyi page is an example of what we are preparing for the whole region: a convenient online booking system to reserve and pay for the best of Congo, Rwanda and Uganda — especially activities!
+The Lake Bunyonyi page is an example of what we are preparing for the whole region: a convenient online booking system to reserve and pay for the best of Rwanda and Uganda (Congo to be added in 2019) — especially activities!

-• The 1-2 minute highlight videos available on the Video Map and showcasing what is possible in the region will soon include Congo (see our drafts here).
-We hope to deepen our coverage of Rwanda too, subject to offical permission.
+• The 1-2 minute highlight videos available on the Video Map and showcasing what is possible in the region.
+(We hope to deepen coverage of Rwanda, subject to offical invitation.)

-• Our popular Pocket Guide, a free paper A6 booklet, will first include Bukavu, Goma and Gisenyi and then smaller places from the expanded region; yes, even the magnificent Rwenzori mountains are on our list!
-We will add a variety of articles to the handy travel information and publish at least two editions in 2018.
-(The booklet’s print run of 10,000 copies is supported by advertisers, so the total number of editions will depend on their support.)
+• Our popular Pocket Guide, a free paper A6 booklet, will first include Gisenyi and then slowly other places from the expanded region; yes, even the magnificent Rwenzori mountains are on our list!
+We will add a variety of articles to the handy travel information and publish at least two editions in 2018, followed by three in 2019.

 • Our award-winning Interactive eBook on 400 pages that has so far only covered southwestern Uganda will see both Congo and Rwanda added this year.
 Currently unavailable, it will relaunch with a free version and on a number of new platforms.

 • The Gorilla Highlands blog will get updated once or twice a week, offering longform, media-rich stories about all aspects of our region.

 • Among the Gorilla Highlands social media we focus on Facebook and Instagram; our 2018-2019 plan is to create unique content for each social media channel and emphasise video.
 Our Twitter account is used for special projects while Pinterest serves as a periodically updated regional photo library.
 We will increasingly follow and curate posts from the region and from organisations with similar missions.

 As a journalist/blogger/photographer/videographer: